Cape Qualified Franchise: Representative government (1853)

 The Cape Qualified Franchise first appeared in 1853, when the Cape Colony received representative government and elected its first parliament.
 This was done without regard to race, and a non-racial voters roll became part of the Cape's 1853 Constitution.

-There were a range of motivations for the creation of this early non-racial political system.
+There was a range of motivations for the creation of this early non-racial political system.
 Many powerful members of the Cape's political elite in the 1850s, leaders such as John Fairbairn, Saul Solomon, John Molteno and William Porter, genuinely seemed to believe that it was the only fair way to run a society, and that racial distinctions counted as unjust discrimination.
 In 1838, it had already been ruled in the Cape Colony that the law was not to discriminate on the basis of race or colour.

 On the other hand, there was an additional pragmatic motivation, in that enfranchising the non-white population was seen as a way to bring peace to the Cape's frontier and social harmony to its cities.
 As such, political inclusiveness was also seen as a way of pre-empting and forestalling black resistance in the future.

 When queried by worried white voters on the issue of black citizens voting, William Porter, the Cape attorney-general famously responded: